Canon 1D Mark II vs 700D

 |1200 shots per battery charge||440 shots per battery charge|

 |156 x 158 x 80 mm, 1535 g||133 x 100 x 79 mm, 580 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS-1D Mark II and the Canon EOS 700D?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D Mark II vs 700D

 The side-by-side display below illustrates the physical size and weight of the Canon 1D Mark II and the Canon 700D.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D Mark II – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 700D is considerably smaller (46 percent) than the Canon 1D Mark II.
 Moreover, the 700D is substantially lighter (62 percent) than the 1D Mark II.
 It is worth mentioning in this context that the 1D Mark II is splash and dust resistant, while the 700D does not feature any corresponding weather-sealing.